jeanjackfranji/event-planner/README.md

 # Event Planner

 Event Planner is an app that allows you to organise an event and take care of all the necessary steps needed from an admin perspective.
-Wiki Documentation is available for [more details]<https://github.com/jeanjackfranji/event-planner/wiki>.
+Wiki Documentation is available for more details: <https://github.com/jeanjackfranji/event-planner/wiki>.

 ## Description